-Indicator 03: 45 beneficiaries took on-the-job training.
-By the end of this reporting period about 12 of them have received job offers from their employers.
-More offers are anticipated as winter season passes, as some employers will determine their real need based on the market demand for their business by the end of the winter season.
-Further figures on this indicator will be reported in the next IR.
+Indicator 03: progress value 30%: 68 beneficiaries took on-the-job training in this reporting period and 45 in the previous one.
+By the end of this reporting period about 30 percent of all those beneficiaries had received job offers from their employers.
+More offers are anticipated, as some employers determine their real need based on the market demand for their business by the end of the summer season.
+Further figures on this indicator will be reported in the next reports.